Cppkies-Team/Cppkies/docs/types/HeavenlyUpgrade.md

 	"Does absolutely <b>nothing</b>.",
 	123,
 	[1, 7],
-	[6, -197], // The position of the upgrade, right above ["Legacy"]
+	[6, -197], // The position of the upgrade, right above Legacy ["Legacy"]
 )
 ```